abhishek0220/surfmate/README.md

 ## Challenges we ran into
 We were not able to fully integrate backend and frontend causing few functionalities to perform abnormally and increasing the overall loading time of the website.

-##Accomplishments we are proud of
-We were able to successfully identify and classify any given object if its recyclable or not.
-We were also successfully able to integrate the chatbot into the website.
 ![1](https://user-images.githubusercontent.com/60786451/121808772-bda7d700-cc77-11eb-9e99-eab877dd615e.JPG)

 ![2](https://user-images.githubusercontent.com/60786451/121808773-be406d80-cc77-11eb-8f5b-7117594ad6a7.JPG)